CharlieGreenman/canvasGlitchLoader/README.md

 # canvasGlitchLoader
 A glitch loader done completely with HTML5 Canvas.
+Demo can be seen here [http://codepen.io/razroo-chief/pen/mywYvb]